White Hills - Ascot

 White Hills - Ascot is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-White Hills - Ascot's dwellings, as per the latest Census, were 95.5% houses and 4.5% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Vic.'s 90.6% houses and 9.4% other dwellings.
-Home ownership in White Hills - Ascot was 29.1%, with mortgaged dwellings at 45.8% and rented ones at 25.1%.
+White Hills - Ascot's dwelling structure, as per the latest Census, was 95.5% houses and 4.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+Non-Metro Vic., in comparison, had 90.6% houses and 9.4% other dwellings.
+Home ownership in White Hills - Ascot was at 29.1%, with mortgaged dwellings at 45.8% and rented ones at 25.1%.
 The median monthly mortgage repayment was $1,469, above Non-Metro Vic.'s average of $1,408.
-Median weekly rent in the area was $330, compared to Non-Metro Vic.'s $295.
-Nationally, White Hills - Ascot's median monthly mortgage repayment is lower at $1,469 than Australia's average of $1,863, and median weekly rent is substantially below the national figure of $375.
+The median weekly rent figure was $330, compared to Non-Metro Vic.'s $295.
+Nationally, White Hills - Ascot's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing